thomasgoldstein/zabuyaki/res/src/tiled/README.md

 > Hint: Use menu **View / Object Types Editor** to set the colour of the walls (e.g. blue).

 > Hint: To pixel-wise positioning use the property window at the left.
 You can use up/down arrows near the coordinates properties

+## Invisible platforms ##
+Add a wall as described in the collision objects.
+To transform the wall into a platform add custom property:
+* height <- set the platform height.

 ## Vertical Camera Positioning ##
 Go to the layers tab.
 Create **Object layer**.
 Rename it to "camera".